Lucas-Huerta/Lucas-Huerta/README.md

 **Lucas-Huerta/Lucas-Huerta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-# Hello everyone ! 😁
+# Hello everyone ! 🏵️

-I'm a fullstack developper based in Paris and student at [IIM](https://www.iim.fr/) !
+I'm a fullstack developper 💻 based in Paris and student at [IIM](https://www.iim.fr/) !

 I love learn new skills and improve them on some technologies, like :

-- HTML / CSS
 - JavaScript
 - VueJs
 - NuxtJs
 - TypeScript
+- NextJs
+- NodeJs
+- Express
-- Node Js
+- BunJs
 - Prisma
-- Postgre SQL

 ⚡️